 3 Easy Ways You Can Remove Your Gel Manicure at Home

-You've probably already heard a million times on end that picking off your polish is a no-no, as tempting as it is, and we're not just telling you that for our health.
+You've probably already heard a million times on end that picking off your polish is a no-no, as tempting as it is, and we're not just telling you that for your health.
 According to celebrity nail artist Rita Remark, your nails can actually suffer from you picking off gel polish.

 "The reason why manicurists stress this rule so frequently is because we can almost guarantee that you will be left with nail damage.
-This is because gels are formulated to bond much tighter to nails than traditional nail polish," she told POPSUGAR.
-"It makes the manicure last much longer, but requires a bit more patience to remove.
+This is because gels are formulated to bond much tighter to nails than traditional nail polish," she tells POPSUGAR.
+"It makes the manicure last much longer, but it requires a bit more patience to remove.
 I think it's a fair exchange."

 How to Remove Gel Nail Polish at Home

 If you're in a time crunch or just can't get to a salon to get your polish removed, read ahead for a few polish-removal tips you can follow at home.